top of page

 Watch my video below to see what each room looks like and to get a virtual tour of Leeds Lotus Suite - Midwifery Led Unit.

-What happens at a hospital birth in a maternity unit?
+What happens at a Leeds hospital birth in a maternity unit?

-A hospital birth in a maternity unit, will most likely mean that you will be cared for by various midwives on shift, as your labour progresses.
+A hospital birth in a maternity unit in Leeds, will most likely mean that you will be cared for by various midwives on shift, as your labour progresses.
 These midwives will be different to the community midwife who cared for you during your pregnancy.

 Current rules at time of writing, state that you can have two birth partners with you during labour.
 You will be able to have one birth partner with you at all times during labour and your 2nd birth partner will be able to join you, once you are in established labour.
 This means that you are at least 4cm dilated and on the delivery suite or in the LMU.
 If you are planning to have a Doula as your 2nd birth partner, they will need to wait in the waiting room whilst you are assessed in MAC.
 Alternatively, you might prefer your Doula to be with you during your assessment and in which case, your other birth partner will need to wait outside until you are transferred to delivery suite.

-Postnatally, at time of writing, the rules at Leeds maternity Hospital Trust, state that 1 birth partner can be with you on the postnatal ward during the daytime and overnight.
+At the time of writing, the rules at Leeds maternity Hospital Trust for the postnatal ward, state that 1 birth partner can be with you on the postnatal ward during the daytime and overnight.
 Friends and family can visit you on the postnatal ward between 2-4pm and 6-8pm.
 Only your own children are welcome on the ward during visiting hours and it is recommended that no more than 3 people are around your bedside at any one time.

 Do You Know Leeds Maternity Statistics?

 When deciding where to give birth, it is good to know what the local maternity statistics are for your chosen care provider.
 Leeds Maternity publish their maternity statistics monthly.
-The figures below are based on the most up-to-date published figures, at the time of writing.
+The figures below are based on the most up-to-date published figures at the time of writing.
+Unfortunately Leeds have not published any up to date maternity figures for over a year and the latest statistics that we have available for Leeds is up to May 2024.
+(Accurate as of June 2025).
+As soon as these latest figures are available, the data will be updated.

 Birthing your baby in a Leeds hospital